-Most landlords in Georgia require their tenants to sign a lease and pay a security deposit prior to moving into their rental property.
-This is because a lease agreement offers a myriad of benefits to both landlord and tenant.
+Most landlords in Georgia require their tenants to sign a lease and provide a security deposit prior to moving into their rental property.
+This is because a lease is a legally binding contract that offers a myriad of benefits to both the landlord and tenant.

 Usually, lease terms last a year.
 This means that when a potential resident signs a lease, they agree to abide by the terms of the agreement until the lease expires.
-However, certain circumstances may arise that could cause a tenant to break their lease early.
+However, certain circumstances may arise that could cause a tenant to break their agreement early and cause distress to the landlord.

-In this article, we’ll review what rights Georgian landlords have, per the state's Landlord-Tenant Law, if their tenant chooses to break a lease agreement.
+In this article, we’ll review what rights Georgian landlords have, per the state's Landlord-Tenant Law, if their tenants choose to break a lease in Georgia .

 Common Reasons Why Tenants Break Lease Agreements

-When a tenant terminates a lease agreement in Georgia, their reason may or may not be legally justified.
-If the occupant’s reason is not legally justified they are still responsible for abiding by the terms of the lease agreement.
-This includes paying rent as agreed upon with the landlord.
+When a tenant terminates a lease with their landlord, their reason may or may not be legally justified.
+If the occupant’s reason is not legally justified they are still responsible for abiding by the terms of the lease.
+This may include continuing to give rent for the property to the landlord.

-Reasons for Breaking a Lease that are Not Legally Justified
+Reasons for Breaking an Agreement that are Not Legally Justified

-The below reasons for the breaking of a lease in Georgia are not considered legally justified.
-Should a tenant choose to break the lease for any of the reasons below, they may be subject to penalties or have to reimburse all rent due based on the terms of the lease agreement, and the landlord may be able to take the tenant to small claims court if they do not comply.
+The below reasons for the breaking of a lease are not considered legally justified.
+Should a tenant choose to break a lease for any of the reasons below, they may be subject to penalties or have to reimburse all rent due based on the terms of the written lease agreement, and the landlord may be able to take the tenant to small claims court if they do not comply.

 Upsizing or Downsizing

-If the resident of your rental property decides they want to move to a larger or smaller home, they are still bound by the terms of the lease for its duration.
+If the resident of a landlord's rental property decides they want to move to a larger or smaller home, they are still bound by the terms of the lease for its duration.

 This means that your tenant will still have to make rent payments for the duration of the lease, or, if they choose to break the lease, they will have to reimburse the landlord all rent due.